 2 tablespoons plum brandy (optional)

 2 cups heavy cream or a combination of 1 cup heavy cream and 1 cup half-and-half (see note)

 3/4 teaspoon (3g) Diamond Crystal kosher salt

 3/4 to 1 cup wildflower honey, to taste

 Preheat oven to 500°F with a rack in the middle.
 Line a lipped sheet pan with aluminum foil and arrange plums, cut side up, in a single layer.
 Roast for 15 minutes, until plums are jammy and offer no resistance to a paring knife.
 Remove from oven and wrap in aluminum foil to cool for 10 minutes.

 Transfer plums to blender or food processor with ginger and plum brandy.
-Blend till smooth, then add cream.
+Blend till smooth, then add cream (or cream and half-and-half).
 Blend again for 30 seconds or until very smooth.
 Pour through a fine-mesh strainer into a bowl or storage container.
 Stir in salt and 3/4 to 1 cup of honey, to taste.

 Chill overnight, then churn the next day according to manufacturer’s instructions.
 Serve immediately as soft serve or let firm up in freezer for 2 to 3 hours.